Ganashree9/uk-retail-sales-trend-analysis/README.md

 ## Dataset

-Source: Office for National Statistics (ONS) Retail Sales Index time series dataset.
+The dataset used in this project is the official ONS Retail Sales Index time series dataset.

-The raw dataset contained hundreds of retail sales indicators, including value indexes, volume indexes, online sales percentage, and average weekly retail sales.
+The raw dataset included retail sales value indexes, volume indexes, online sales percentage, average weekly retail sales, and sector-level retail indicators.

+The original raw file contained:

+- 657 rows
+- 622 columns
+- Metadata rows
+- Monthly retail sales records
+- Multiple retail sector indicators

-For this project, selected retail indicators were cleaned and reshaped into dashboard-ready datasets.
+For this project, selected indicators were cleaned and transformed into dashboard-ready datasets.

 ## Tools Used